 The Sala de los Abencerrajes (Hall of the Moors), on the south side of the palace, may be the Alhambra's most beautiful gallery, with its fabulous, ornate ceiling and a star-shaped cupola reflected in the pool below.
 Here Boabdil's father is alleged to have massacred 16 members of the Abencerrajes family—whose chief was the lover of his favorite daughter, Zoraya—and piled their bloodstained heads in this font.
 The Sala de los Reyes (Hall of the Kings) lies on the patio's east side, decorated with ceiling frescoes thought to be the work of a visiting Christian Spaniard and painted during the last days of the Moors' tenure.
 To the north, the Sala de las Dos Hermanas (Hall of the Two Sisters) was Zoraya's abode.
 Its stuccoed ceiling is done in an intricate honeycomb pattern.
 Note the symmetrically placed patterned pomegranates on the walls.

-The Baños Reales (Royal Baths), the Alhambra's semi-subterranean bathhouse, is where the sultans' favorites luxuriated in brightly tiled pools beneath star-shaped pinpoints of light from the ceiling above.
-The baths are rarely open to visitors for conservation reasons, but you can glimpse their finery from the entrance.
+The Baños Reales (Royal Baths), the Alhambra's semi-subterranean bathhouse, is where the sultans' favorites luxuriated in brightly tiled pools beneath star-shape pinpoints of light from the ceiling above.
+The baths are rarely open to visitors, for conservation reasons, but you can glimpse their finery from the entrance.